Who Is Marlins Man? Everything to Know About the Famous Fan

 Who is Marlins Man?
-Everything to know about the famous fan originally appeared on NBC Sports Chicago
+Everything to know about the famous fan originally appeared on NBC Sports Boston

 He has a signature look, an animal nickname and a boatload of money.